 Vit C ↑ / coffee ↓

 Vitamin C boosts absorption of plant (non-heme) iron; coffee, tea, calcium, and whole-grain phytates block it.
-Meat iron (heme) absorbs best of all.
+Meat iron (heme) absorbs best of all — and heme iron carries its own long-term cancer-risk signal (see below).

 No exit